90135/COM3D2_Scripts_901/README.md

 2. Download the compressed package from Release and put the `script.cs` you want in the package into `COM3D2\scripts`

+If you really don't know, the Github download is usually in the [Releases](https://github.com/90135/COM3D2_Scripts_901/releases) tab on the right side of the repository homepage.
+After clicking Releases, there is a download in the Assets tab;

+If you want to download the entire repository, click the green Code button on the repository homepage, and then click Download ZIP.

 ## Script Description

 ### maid_cafe_line_break_fix.cs